-A secondary containment system is installed at all of the 4 ASTs.
-Secondary containment at the 1,000-gallon AST at Building 6189 consists of a ConVault® storage tank.
-Secondary containment at the 1,000-gallon diesel fuel AST at the Irrigation Pump, and the 500 gallon Diesel / 500 gallon Diesel split tank, consists of double-walled Fireguard® storage tanks.
-ConVault® and Fireguard steel tanks are made of 1/8" or 3/16" thick steel.
+Secondary containment is provided for all ASTs at the facility.
+Secondary containment consists of a ConVault® storage tank or a double walled aboveground steel tank.
+ConVault® steel tanks are made of 1/8" or 3/16" thick steel.
 The steel tank contains and holds the liquid fuel, which is the primary function of the tank.
 The second stage of manufacturing consists of wrapping the steel tank with a minimum of 1/4" thick Styrofoam (foam) insulation and an impervious barrier of 30 Mil high density polyethylene membrane.
 The 30 Mil membrane provides containment in the event of a fuel leak.
 A leak detector pipe is installed in the secondary containment to evaluate if a leak has occurred.
 The tank is also encased in a six-inch thick reinforced concrete vault.
+The aboveground steel tanks at Buildings 6176, 6252, 6177, 6312, 6317 and 6985 are constructed of two sheets of steel with an interstitual space.